 Enjoy the flavors of Fall in this easy make-ahead Pumpkin French Toast.
 French bread, pure pumpkin, pumpkin spice, eggs, and milk combine to make this easy breakfast treat.
-Sprinkle the cinnamon streusel topping on and put it into the oven the next day and it’s a delicious meal to warm you up on a cool, crisp day.
+Sprinkle the cinnamon streusel topping on and put it into the oven the next day.
+It’s a delicious breakfast to warm you up on a cool, crisp Fall day.

 HAPPY FALL, Y’ALL!

 It’s finally here, cooler weather, changing leaves, crisp breezes and tastes of the season.

 Have you been inundated with pumpkin recipes?
 I’ve been seeing them ALL.
 OVER. the interweb.
 My blogger friends have been sharing them left and right and I have to say that I’ve shared a few as well.
 I’m here to give you one more today.
 Pumpkin Spice French Toast Bake!

 And can I be honest with you?
 Don’t tell anyone.
 I really don’t like pumpkin.